 - If you're taking the drug sulfasalazine, you may need more folic acid than what’s already recommended for pregnant women.

 - Steroids can lower calcium levels, so you may need a calcium supplement with vitamin D.

-- You may need iron for anemia.
+- You may need iron to prevent anemia.

 Maintain Healthy Weight Gain

 Your OB-GYN should let you know how you're doing with your weight.
 If you need help, talk to a dietitian about healthy calorie choices.
-Look for one who specializes in caring for people with chronic illnesses.